BenyAlbatross/tp/docs/DeveloperGuide.md

 - All Command subclasses implement the execute() method, following the Command Pattern.

 #### How it Works
-1. User input (e.g. `add company/Google role/SWE deadline/10-10-2025 pay/1000`) is received by CommandParser.
+1. User input (e.g. `add company/Google role/Software Engineer deadline/17-09-2025 pay/1000`) is received by CommandParser.
 2. The `CommandParser`:
    - Validates that the input is not empty or malformed.
    - Splits the input into a command keyword and arguments.